-Use the following command to create the snapshot, where vol is the name of the volume of which the snapshot is to be made and repository\vol is the volume to be used for the repository filesystem.
+Use the following command to create the snapshot, where basevolume is the name of the volume of which the snapshot is to be made and repository\volume is the volume to be used for the repository filesystem.

-'''

-xvm:local> vsnap -create -repository repository_vol vol ... vol
+xvm:local> vsnap -create repository vol/repository volume vol/basevolume

-'''

-The snapshot volume name is the base volume name with %n appended, where n is the snapshot number, starting with 0.
-For example, the first snapshot of volume basevol is basevol %0, the second snapshot is basevol %1, etc.
+The snapshot volume name is the base volume name with%n appended, where n is the snapshot number, starting with 0.
+For example, the first snapshot of volume basevol is basevol \%0, the second snapshot is basevol \%1, etc.